Hooli-Strike-Team/Group1_Project/TEAM_RESOURCES/SQL_TESTING_Worksheet.md

     Name:
         'Create_User_Account'
     Description:
-        Create_User_Account inserts a tuple of new user data into the User_Account table when the user fills in the Create Account form with valid information and clicks the submit button.
+        Create_User_Account will insert a tuple of new user data into the User_Account table when the user fills in the Create Account form with valid information and clicks the submit button.
     Parameters:
         Username, Password, First_Name, Last_Name, and Email
-    return values:
+    Return values:
         Redirect to the Login page.
     List of tests for verifying each access method:
         'Create_User_Account' Test 1:
             Use case name:
                 "Valid Account Creation"
             Description:
-                Verify that entering valid form data into the "Create Account" page will produce a new record in the User_Account table.
-This data should be available to subsequent routes.
+                Verify that entering valid form data into the "Create Account" produces a new record in the User_Account table.
+This data must be made available to subsequent routes.
             Pre-conditions:
                 The User_Account table must exist with the given table constraints.
                 The Username test instance must not exist in User_Account.